 2. Antifreeze (Ethylene Glycol)

-Pets can encounter this sweet tasting chemical when in the garage or driveway.
+Pets can encounter antifreeze, a sweet tasting chemical, when in the garage or driveway.
 Even a very small ingestion can be life-threatening.
 Within hours the pet may show signs of intoxication such as depression, stumbling and vomiting.
 Symptoms will then improve.
 However, within the next 1-2 days the pet can go into kidney failure and die.
 If you think that your pet has been exposed to antifreeze, seek veterinary care immediately.
 It is also recommended that any house with pets use propylene glycol antifreeze.
 While propylene glycol can still be toxic to pets, they must ingest more of the liquid to become sick.

 3. Ice Melt Chemicals and Salt

-These products can cause irritation and chemical burns to your pet’s feet.
+These products can cause irritation and chemical burns to your pet’s paws.
 If the substance is licked off the feet it can also cause irritation to the mouth, drooling and vomiting.
 If you walk your dog in areas where these products are used, please wash their feet with a moist cloth when you get home.
 If you have pets, we recommend using the pet-safe products available.